-But, with over 30,000 individual escalator steps across the network, the challenge of ensuring that each step is tested, repaired when faulty, and then monitored when it is returned to use is a formidable one.
-To solve the problem, London Underground turned to RFID technology.
-To help them deliver their project they chose CoreRFID.
+The London Underground elevators carry millions of passengers from the street to the platforms and back every day.
+But with over 30,000 steps across the network, the challenge of ensuring that each step was tested, repaired when faulty, and then monitored when it was returned to use was a formidable one.

-Millions of passengers use the escalators on the London Underground every day.
-The steps that make up these escalators are subject to constant wear from the feet of passengers and from the mechanical movement on the escalator track.
-A failure could cause serious injury.
-If an escalator step were to fail during the rush hour, lives could be put at risk and serious disruption to travelers would result.
+Escalator steps are subject to constant wear from the feet of passengers and the mechanical movement on the escalator track.
+A failure – especially at rush hour – could put lives at risk and cause serious disruption to travellers.

-After having tried a number of alternative approaches, London Underground was determined to prove the suitability of RFID with a trial application.
-CoreRFID developed the solution and provided the necessary tags and reader to allow a full scale operational trial on the Number One escalator at St Paul’s station on the Central Line.
-The trial was designed to show that tags could be attached reliably to steps so that they would not become dislodged while in use and that tag data could be read from the steps while the escalator was in running at its normal operational speed.
+CoreRFID developed the solution and provided the necessary equipment to allow a full-scale trial on the Number One escalator at St Paul’s station on the Central Line.
+The trial was designed to show that tags could be attached reliably to steps and would not become dislodged while in use and that data could be read from the tag while the escalator was in running at normal speed.

-CoreRFID worked with London Underground to determine the best method of fixing tags to steps for the trail and to determine the best location for fixing the tags on each steps as well as the best way to mount the Nordic 3000 reader.
-CoreRFID also helped to develop a method of packing data into the 64 bits available on the tag as a way of ensuring that maximum read speeds could be achieved.
-Tags were installed on each of the 92 steps of the St Paul’s Number One escalator.
-Data, including the step number, its year of manufacture and elements of its service history, was then written to each tag.
+CoreRFID worked with London Underground to determine the best method of fixing tags to steps and to develop a way to pack data into the tag to ensure maximum read speeds.
+Tags were installed on each of the 92 steps and data including the step number, year of manufacture and elements of its service history, was then written into each tag.

-Encoding the data on step tags proved that the work could be done well within the time available during a normal out-hours service shift.
-Following the installation of the tags, the escalator was run at normal speed to test how successfully data could be read from the steps of a moving escalator.
-In the trials, data was successfully read from 100% of the steps with one or at the most two complete rotations of the escalator a very substantial improvement on previous systems which required the escalator to be inched forward a few steps at a time and involved the escalator being out of service for 45 minutes or more.
+The trial proved that the work could be done well within the time available during a normal out-of-hours service shift.
+The data was successfully read from all of the steps with one or, at the most, two complete rotations of the escalator – a substantial improvement on previous systems which required the escalator to be inched forward a few steps at a time and be out of service for 45 minutes or more.

-Following the success of the trial, London Underground are now in the process of implementing the solution across their network, working with their escalator suppliers to have new steps tagged at the point of manufacture and with CoreRFID to help develop and implement the operational system and to train London Underground engineering staff in its use.
-The London Underground experience shows how a complex RFID project can be given a greater chance of success with careful planning and a well executed pilot.
+Following the success of the trial, London Underground adopted the solution across the network, working with escalator suppliers to have new steps tagged at the point of manufacture and with CoreRFID to develop and implement it and train engineers in its use.
+The London Underground experience shows how a complex RFID project can be given a greater chance of success with careful planning and a well-executed pilot.

 - Improved public safety through reduced risk of escalator failure

-- Step data collection uses only one engineer – previously two were needed.
+- Data collection requires only one engineer instead of two

-- Data captured can be easily integrated with existing asset management systems.
+- Data captured can be integrated with existing asset management systems.